 Saggy Skin: Treatment Options

-There are measures you can do to minimize or remove the saggy skin.
+There are measures you can take to minimize or remove saggy skin.
 The amount of saggy skin can vary from mild to serious.
 Consider these factors when deciding on treatment options:

 - Saggy skin location